Akankshameshram29/Smart-Agri-Avisor/DEVELOPER_GUIDE.md

-# AgroSmart: Intelligent Crop Advisor - Developer Analysis & Demo Blueprint
+# Smart Agri Advisor: Neural Krishi Expert - Developer Analysis & Demo Blueprint

-This document provides a comprehensive, deep-dive analysis of the **AgroSmart Neural Advisor**.
+This document provides a comprehensive, deep-dive analysis of the **Smart Agri Advisor**.
 It is structured to act as both a technical manual and a **presentation script** for developers to explain the project during a live demo.

 ---

 ## 1. Executive Vision (The "Why")
 **Presentation Speech:**
 > "Good morning/afternoon everyone.
-Today I'm presenting **AgroSmart**, an AI-driven agricultural advisor.
+Today I'm presenting **Smart Agri Advisor**, an AI-driven agricultural advisor.
 The problem we’re solving is simple but critical: Traditional farming apps rely on static, outdated data.
 A farmer in Vidarbha might be seeing crop advice based on a database from 2 years ago.
-AgroSmart changes this by using **Real-Time Grounding**—our system searches the live internet to find today's Mandi rates before giving advice.
+Smart Agri Advisor changes this by using **Real-Time Grounding**—our system searches the live internet to find today's Mandi rates before giving advice.
 It’s not just an app; it’s a high-fidelity market neural network."

 ---